 Arrange wings, onions and carrots on a sheet pan.
 Drizzle with olive oil and sprinkle lightly with kosher salt and pepper.
 Toss to coat, then spread everything out to a single layer.

 Roast wings and veggies 1- 1 1/4 hours until wings are golden brown.

-Transfer wings and vegetable to a large Dutch oven or stock pot.
+Transfer wings and vegetables to a large Dutch oven or stockpot.

 Add 1 cup of the broth to roasting (sheet) pan and let sit for 10 minutes, then stir to scrape up all the brown bits on the bottom.
 Transfer this liquid to the Dutch oven.

 Add 6 1/2 cups of the broth (reserve 1/2 cup), bay leaf, sage and rosemary to the Dutch oven and bring to a boil.
 Reduce to a slow but steady simmer and cook, uncovered 1 hour.

 Strain broth through a fine-mesh sieve and refrigerate overnight or for up to 2 days.